wp-plugins/stout-google-calendar/readme.txt

 == Changelog ==

+= 1.0.2 - 2010-11-15 =
+*   Fixed issue with not being able to save to database because database table name was hardcoded instead of using `$wpdb->prefix`

 = 1.0.1 - 2010-11-02 =
 *   Fixed issue with iframe transparency in IE
 *   Fixed issue with button position in admin